 If you struggle with menstrual cramps, choose a B complex that has at least 100 mg of thiamin, or B1.
 Studies show that low levels of B1 are associated with muscle cramps, which includes your uterus.

 For gals dealing with a whole lot of stress, it's essential to bring on a B complex for support.
 That's because the B vitamins support adrenal health and healthy production of cortisol.
 Cortisol helps keep inflammation low, modulates stress, and keeps you from dumping all of your sex hormones for survival.
 Read more about how stress effects your period.

 Straight out the gate, if you're taking anything with folic acid, throw that junk in the trash.

-Folic acid is a cheap synthetic vitamin that does us no favors if we’re a woman with a MTHFR mutation.
+Folic acid is a cheap synthetic vitamin that does us no favors if we're a woman with a MTHFR mutation.
+It's estimated that around 40% of the population has issues with how this enzyme functions with folic acid.
 Now whether or not you know you have a MTHFR mutation, I still recommend not taking folic acid.

-I like to think about your body as a Tesla, baby!
-You wouldn’t put the cheapest fuel in a Tesla, would you?
+I like to think about your body as a Ferrari, baby!
+You wouldn't put the cheapest fuel in a Ferrari, would you?
 Instead, choose a B complex that has a methylated or activated version of folate.
-NatureFolate blend and methylcobalamin, which is an activated form of B12 are both high quality.
+Methylfolate blend and methylcobalamin, which is an activated form of B12 are both high quality.